spryker/spryker-docs/docs/ca/devscu/troubleshooting/the-process-exceeded-the-timeout.md

   - /docs/paas-plus/dev/troubleshooting/the-process-exceeded-the-timeout.html
 ---

-If the execution of Spryker Code Upgrader returns a Composer timeout error, make sure that your access token is still valid.
+If executing the Upgrader returns a Composer timeout error, make sure that your access token is still valid.
 It may be expired or have incorrect permissions.

 ## Error